Fourteenth Algorithmic Number Theory Symposium, ANTS-XIV,

 ANTS aims to foster diversity; we particularly encourage submissions from women and underrepresented minorities who have projects in the general scope of this conference.

 - Reinier Broker, Center for Communications Research, USA

 - Jung Hee Cheon, Seoul National University, Korea

-- Brendan Creutz, Canterbury, New Zealand
+- Brendan Creutz, Canterbury, NZ

 - Kirsten Eisentraeger, The Pennsylvania State University, USA

 - Tom Fisher, Cambridge, UK

 - Elena Kirshanova, Immanuel Kant Baltic Federal University, Russia